ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 * Added a bootstrap folder to define gitops and Cloud Pak for integration capabilities operator declarations and to create an ArgoCD project
 * Defined a script to install IBM Catalogs and Cloud Pak for Integration components
-* Added scripts to deploy the gitops, pipelines operators: `scripts/installOperators.sh`
+* Added scripts to deploy the gitops, pipelines operators using Makefile.

-## GitOps from OpenShift Cluster
+## GitOps from a new OpenShift Cluster

-The GitOps approach is using the [catalog repository](https://github.com/ibm-cloud-architecture/eda-gitops-catalog) to keep product specific operator subscription definitions
-and the instances definitions, as part of the real-time solution in this repository.
-This correspond to the yellow rectangles in the figure below:
+The GitOps approach is using the [catalog repository](https://github.com/ibm-cloud-architecture/eda-gitops-catalog) to keep product-specific operator subscription definitions, where product instance definitions are part of this [real-time inventory solution GitOps](https://github.com/ibm-cloud-architecture/eda-rt-inventory-gitops) repository.
+This corresponds to the yellow rectangles in the figure below:

 ![](./docs/images/gitops-catalog.png)